-Column number Tag or value Details 1 ADD The first column for all tags is the command ADD.
+Column number Tag or value Details

+1 ADD The first column for all tags is the command ADD.

 2 USERGROUP Enter the tag as shown.

 Tags are not case sensitive.

 3 User Group Name Required field.
 User Group names are case sensitive.

 4 Description Required field.

-5 Limit Max Number of KVM Sessions per Device TRUE OF FALSE Default is FALSE.
+5 Limit Max Number of KVM Sessions per Device TRUE or FALSE

-Column number Tag or value Details
+Default is FALSE.

-6 Maximum number of KVM Enter just the number, from 1-8.
+Maximum number of KVM sessions allowed per user Enter just the number, from 1-8.

-sessions allowed per user Default is 2.
+Default is 2.

-• To assign permissions to a user group in the CSV file:
+To assign permissions to a user group in the CSV file: